 For PCT applications, entity size is determined at the time of national entry into Canada.

-Note that we do not provide an opinion on whether someone may qualify as a “small entity”.
+Note that we do not provide an opinion on whether an applicant qualifies as a “small entity”.
 Instead, if there is any doubt, we strongly recommend that “standard” fees are paid.